alecmildenhall/JAYA/README.md

 “fridges,” a personal list of food items that can be added to, deleted from, or updated in some way.
 Users can also keep a record of "core ingredients," food items that they want to always have a certain quantity of in their fridge.
 If what they have listed in the core list is not met by what is currently in their fridge, a list of items that have been under-purchased can be generated.
 Users and their respective fridges can be added to and deleted at any time.
+Users can also generate recipes based upon the ingredients in their fridge.

 ## Build